-Singapore Medical Group Limited is delighted to present our Sustainability Report which is prepared in accordance with Global Reporting Initiatives ("GRI") Standards: Core option, a global recognised sustainability framework.
+Singapore Medical Group Limited is delighted to present our Sustainability Report which is prepared with reference to the Global Reporting Initiatives ("GRI") Standards: Core option, a global recognised sustainability framework.
 Adopting the objective of SGX in being responsible for the communities we operate in, the Group aspires to accomplish more in the area of sustainability.

-In this report, we cover our non-financial performance and initiatives established in our Singapore operations from 1 January 2020 to 31 December 2020 ("FY2020"), with 1 January 2019 to 31 December 2019 ("FY2019") as the year of comparison.
+In this report, we cover our non-financial performance and initiatives established in our Singapore operations from 1 January 2021 to 31 December 2021 ("FY2021"), with 1 January 2020 to 31 December 2020 ("FY2020") as the year of comparison.